Lower Histamine Wine

 Where do you find these wines?

-Dry Farm Wines takes out the guess work.
+Dry Farm Wines.
 They source and distribute a number of lower histamine wines.

-They source the wines they distribute from small, biodynamic farms.
+They source the wines they distribute from small, biodynamic farms (more on this below!)
 Then they test each wine to make sure it meets the Dry Farm Wines standards for healthier wine choices.

 They use an independent lab to test for sugar, alcohol levels, and sulfites.

-I’m really excited to tell you more about Dry Farm Wines and how they differ from other wines on the market.
-I’m excited to share this with you because I know it’s so enticing to pick up a drink at a party, especially around the holidays.
+I’m excited to tell you more about Dry Farm Wines and how they differ from other wines on the market.

-But lower alcohol levels are just the beginning with these lower histamine wines.
+But lower alcohol levels are just one of the benefits of these lower histamine wines.

-For those of us with Mast Cell Activation or Histamine Intolerance, there are a lot of other benefits of choosing Dry Farm Wines over other wines.
+For those of us with Mast Cell Activation or Histamine Intolerance, there are a lot of other reasons to choose Dry Farm Wines over other wines, too.
 We’ll look at more of those next.

 Let’s look at why.